 Leviton warrants to the original consumer purchaser and not for the benefit of anyone else that products manufactured by Leviton under the Leviton brand name ("Product") will be free from defects in material and workmanship for the time periods indicated below, whichever is shorter: • OmniPro II and Lumina Pro: three (3) years from installation or 42 months from manufacture date. • OmniLT, Omni IIe, and Lumina: two (2) years from installation or 30 months from manufacture date. • Thermostats, Accessories: two (2) years from installation or 30 months from manufacture date. • Batteries: Rechargeable batteries in products are warranted for ninety (90) days from date of purchase.
 Note: Primary (non-rechargeable) batteries shipped in products are not warranted.
-Products with Windows® Operating Systems: During the warranty period, Leviton will restore corrupted operating system to factory default at no charge, provided that the product has been used as originally intended.
-Installation of non-Leviton software or modification of the operating system voids this warranty.
+Products with Windows® Operating Systems: During the warranty period, Leviton will restore corrupted operating systems to factory default at no charge, provided that the product has been used as originally intended.
+Installation of non-Leviton's option, of Product that fails due to defect in material or workmanship.
 Leviton's obligation under this Limited Warranty is limited to the repair or replacement, at Leviton's option, of Product that fails due to defect in material or workmanship.
 Leviton reserves the right to replace product under this Limited Warranty with new or remanufactured product.
 Leviton will not be responsible for labor costs of removal or reinstallation of Product.
-The repaired or replaced product is then warranted under the terms of this Limited Warranty for the remainder of the Limited Warranty time period or ninety (90) days, whichever is longer.
-This Limited Warranty does not cover PC-based software products.
-Leviton is not responsible for conditions or applications beyond Leviton's control.
-Leviton is not responsible for issues related to improper installation, including failure to follow written Installation and operation instructions, normal wear and tear, catastrophe, fault or negligence of the user or other problems external to the Produ
+The repaired or replaced product is then warranted under the terms of this Limited Warranty for the remainder of the Limited Warranty time period or ninety (90) days, whichever is shorter: Leviton is not responsible for conditions or applications beyond Leviton's control.
+Leviton is not responsible for conditions or applications for returning product, please visit us at www.leviton.com.